 It’s a killer.

 Type II diabetes is running rampant through our family.
-My father’s family was almost completely decimated by this disease and the next generation is afflicted as well.
-This is a cause for concern, since our family history means that our children are at a higher risk of developing this debilitating disease.
+My father’s family was decimated by this disease and the next generation is afflicted as well.
+This is a cause for concern, since our family history means that our children are at a higher risk of developing this debilitating condition.

 What is diabetes?